seanjams/OAuthTutorial/README.md

 - First, enter a project name and click 'Create', you will be given a project ID.
 Save it somewhere, it may be useful for your app later.
 (Not for ours!)
 ![one](assets/one.png)
 ---
 - Next, find Google+ API in the list of API's.
-Click on this item and then click 'Enable'.
+Click on this item and then choose 'Enable'.
 ![two](assets/two.png)
 ---
-- Now that Google+ API is enabled, go to the left menu and click 'Credentials'.
+- Go to the left menu and click 'Credentials'.
 Select 'Create Credentials' and you will open a modal where you can select 'OAuth client ID'.
 ![three](assets/three.png)
 ---
  - You will be told that you that you must create a consent screen before editing Credentials.
 Click 'Configure consent screen' in the top right corner, and just enter your project name and 'Save'.
 You can customize this menu for your own apps in the future.